-INOV's debt levels surged from US$242m to US$1.0b over the last 12 months , which accounts for long term debt.
-With this rise in debt, INOV's cash and short-term investments stands at US$122m , ready to be used for running the business.
-On top of this, INOV has produced US$98m in operating cash flow during the same period of time, leading to an operating cash to total debt ratio of 9.6%, signalling that INOV’s current level of operating cash is not high enough to cover debt.
+INOV's debt levels surged from US$242m to US$1.0b over the last 12 months , which includes long-term debt.
+With this increase in debt, INOV's cash and short-term investments stands at US$122m , ready to be used for running the business.
+Moreover, INOV has produced cash from operations of US$98m during the same period of time, resulting in an operating cash to total debt ratio of 9.6%, signalling that INOV’s operating cash is less than its debt.

-Looking at INOV’s US$141m in current liabilities, the company has been able to meet these commitments with a current assets level of US$267m, leading to a 1.89x current account ratio.
+At the current liabilities level of US$141m, the company has maintained a safe level of current assets to meet its obligations, with the current ratio last standing at 1.89x.
 The current ratio is the number you get when you divide current assets by current liabilities.
-For Healthcare Services companies, this ratio is within a sensible range since there's a sufficient cash cushion without leaving too much capital idle or in low-earning investments.
+Usually, for Healthcare Services companies, this is a suitable ratio since there is a bit of a cash buffer without leaving too much capital in a low-return environment.

 Although INOV’s debt level is towards the higher end of the spectrum, its cash flow coverage seems adequate to meet obligations which means its debt is being efficiently utilised.
-Since there is also no concerns around INOV's liquidity needs, this may be its optimal capital structure for the time being.
-This is only a rough assessment of financial health, and I'm sure INOV has company-specific issues impacting its capital structure decisions.
-You should continue to research Inovalon Holdings to get a better picture of the small-cap by looking at:
+This may mean this is an optimal capital structure for the business, given that it is also meeting its short-term commitment.
+I admit this is a fairly basic analysis for INOV's financial health.
+Other important fundamentals need to be considered alongside.
+I recommend you continue to research Inovalon Holdings to get a more holistic view of the mid-cap by looking at:

 - Future Outlook: What are well-informed industry analysts predicting for INOV’s future growth?
 Take a look at our free research report of analyst consensus for INOV’s outlook.